BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 It is a clear high-performance engine with an angry character, with a clear emphasis on performance and top-end power.
 Accordingly, the S55 likes to be pushed, and it is at home at high RPMs.

-The B58 is the successor to the N55 and was designed with some elements taken from the S55 such as the air-to-water intercooler.
+The B58, as the successor to the N55, provides a powerful everyday driving experience with impressive performance capabilities.
+It was designed with some elements taken from the S55 such as the air-to-water intercooler but has a more tamed nature.

-However, when you sit behind the wheel of a B58 after driving the S55, you’ll immediately realize that the B58 is more of a powerful everyday driver and does not want to be pushed as hard as the track-ready S55, even though it is a performance engine in its own right.
+The B58 does not want to be pushed as hard as the angry S55, even though it is a performance engine in its own right.

 Additional resources: